medleyjs/medley/docs/Hooks.md

 <a id="encapsulation"></a>
 ## Hooks Encapsulation

-Hooks can be encapsulated following Medley's sub-app encapsulation model so that they will only run on routes in the same encapsulation scope.
+Hooks can be scoped to run for only a certain set of routes by wrapping the hooks and routes in a call to [`app.encapsulate()`](App.md#encapsulate).

+The encapsulated scope will inherit any hooks defined before the call to `app.encapsulate()`.

 ```js
 app.addHook('onRequest', (req, res, next) => {